 Bihar is an eastern state of the Republic of India.
 It is the thirteenth-largest state of India by area and third-largest by population.
 On 15 November 2000 Jharkhand get separated from Bihar became a new neighborhood state of Bihar.
 In this post, we will know about Bihar state symbols such as animals, birds, flowers, trees, etc.

-Bihar State Symbols – State Animal, Bird, Flower, And Tree
+Bihar State Symbols: State Animal, Bird, Flower, And Tree

-State Animal Of Bihar: A Muscular Gaur
+State Animal Of Bihar: Gaur

 Guar is a Bihar state animal.
-It is also called an India Bison and found in south and southeast Asia.
+It is also called an India Bison and is found in south and southeast Asia.
 Gaur lives in evergreen forests or semi-evergreen forests in a small herd.

 They have a huge head, deep massive body, and sturdy limbs, Gaur is the largest species among the wild cattle.
 In Malaysia, it is known by Seladang and in Myanmar Pyaung.
-It is also known by Gayal (Bos frontalis) or Mithun.
+It is also known as Gayal (Bos frontalis) or Mithun.

-State Bird Of Bihar: A House Sparrow
+State Bird Of Bihar: House Sparrow

 House Sparrow is the state bird of Bihar.
 It is not restricted to any particular area; house Sparrow is found in most parts of the world.
-It the most widely distributed wild bird in the world.
+It is the most widely distributed wild bird in the world.

 The House Sparrow is a small bird that is typically around 16 cm long.
-Male Sparrow has a brighter black, white and brown while female colored pale brown and grey.
+Male Sparrow has a brighter black, white, and brown while female colored pale brown and grey.

-State Flower Of Bihar: Beautiful Kachnar
+State Flower Of Bihar: Kachnar

-- Scientific Name of Kachnar (Orchid Tree) is Bauhinia variegata
+- Scientific name of Kachnar (Orchid Tree) is Bauhinia variegata

 State Tree Of Bihar: A Sacred Fig